 FDA Regulation of Pet Food

 Pet food labeling is regulated at two levels.
-The current FDA regulations require proper identification of the product, net quantity statement, name and place of business of the manufacturer or distributor, and proper listing of all the ingredients in the product in order from most to least, based on weight.
+The current FDA regulations require proper identification of the product, net quantity statement, name and place of business of the manufacturer or distributor, and proper listing of all the ingredients in the product from most to least, based on weight.
 Some states also enforce their own labeling regulations.
 Many of these regulations are based on a model provided by the Association of American Feed Control Officials (AAFCO).
 For more information about AAFCO, please visit its website.
 For more information about labeling requirements, see Pet Food Labels - General.

 FDA also reviews specific claims on pet food, such as “maintains urinary tract health,” “low magnesium,” and “hairball control.”
 Guidance for collecting data to make a urinary tract health claim is available in Guideline 55 on the CVM portion of the FDA internet site.